MostTornBrain/fvtt-export-markdown/README.md

 # Detailed Installation Instructions

-This process requires you have a Foundry account with World with the **Pathfinder Second Edition** package selected as the Game System.
+This process requires you have a Foundry account with a World with the **Pathfinder Second Edition** package selected as the Game System.
 ![Game System](Screenshots/GameSystem.png)

 ## 1. Install the following required modules: